-In ancient Israel, thanks to the prophets with the Holy Spirit and the priests with their urim and thumim, the revelation from God needed to know when the years (Ex 12:2) and months began and even which day was Sabbath (Ex 16) was readily available.
-Since it was a single tiny nation keeping the feasts, disseminating this revelation nation wide was not a problem.
+A. In ancient Israel, thanks to the prophets with the Holy Spirit and the priests with their urim and thumim, the revelation from God needed to know when the years (Ex 12:2) and months began and even which day was Sabbath (Ex 16) was readily available.
+Since it was a single tiny nation keeping the feasts, disseminating this revelation nationwide was not hard.

-In the Millennium, all nations will keep Torah (Zech 14:16; Isa 66:23).
-But I can't imagine it working the way that many Torah Keepers (TK) propose, that each locale gets to fix its own festival calendar off its own local barley and lunar observations.
+In the Millennium, all nations will keep Torah (Zech 14:16; Isa 66:23) (although it will be updated for the 21st century and not resemble ancient Israel's Torah as much as people think).
+I can't imagine the world will calculate the days the way that many Torah Keepers (TK) practice today, i.e., based off local local barley and lunar observations.
 This would have the world out of sync keeping feasts a day or even a month apart.
-(One might argue that this is not strange since people around the world already keep Sabbath at different times.
-However, Sabbath is still on the same day or date, despite it beginning a few hours earlier or later than it does in Jerusalem based on when sunset on that same date arrives locally.)
+One might argue that this is not strange since people around the world already keep Sabbath at different times.
+However, Sabbath is still on the same day or date in each time zone.

 Isaiah 2:3 (HCSB) — and many peoples will come and say, “Come, let us go up to the mountain of the LORD, to the house of the God of Jacob.
 He will teach us about His ways so that we may walk in His paths.”
 For instruction will go out of Zion and the word of the LORD from Jerusalem.